noodlapp/noodl-docs/docs/getting-started/ai-assisted-dev/chat-gpt.md

 ## Age of exploration

 While a lot is known about ChatGPT, there are still a lot of dark spots on the AI-map.
 New strategies, primers, tips and tricks are invented and uncovered every day.
-If you have found something that we havent touched upon here and feel like sharing it, please hop on in to the #chat-gpt channel on our [Discord server](https://discord.com/invite/23xU2hYrSJ).
+If you have found something that we havent touched upon here and feel like sharing it, please hop on in to the #chat-gpt channel on the [Discord server](https://discord.com/invite/23xU2hYrSJ).
 Exploration is more fun together, and we all stand on the shoulders of each other in this exciting new step within technology.